Have your wedding at William Peace University!

 - It is advisable to rent chairs for guests.

 - A small sound system may be provided by the wedding couple, if desired.
-Note: Amplification levels may not disturb students studying in Finch Library, nor residents living on campus.
+Note: Amplification levels may not disturb students studying in Finch Library, nor residents living on campus, and music selections and amplification level must be approved by the Director of Visitor Services prior to the ceremony.

 - All items must be removed by two hours after the wedding or by advance arrangement with the Office of Visitor Services, if a different time is required.
 The University does not assume responsibility for items which are damaged or removed without permission.